kimchanglong0128/kimchanglong0128.github.io/_pages/about.md

 ## Research Interests

 I pursue research at the intersection of generative modeling and multimodal learning, with a focus on:
-- Diffusion dynamics and stability
+- Diffusion Dynamics & Stability
-- Multimodal alignment and semantic feedback
+- Multimodal Alignment
-- Parameter-efficient adaptation (PEFT, AST)
+- Parameter-Efficient Adaptation (PEFT, AST)
-- Inductive biases in generative models
+- Inductive Biases In Generative Models
-- Identity- and semantics-preserving personalization
+- Identity Consistency

 ## Working Papers